wasabi805/webpack-babel-typescript-tailwind/README.md

 If the previous styling in the browser didn't change, it means that we've succesfully added sass-loader.
 If they did change or you get an error, check syntax, spelling, references to relative paths, etc.

-Assuming there are no erros, we'll want to confirm that we can use sass.
-The easiest way is to see if we add styles to nested classes.
-Let's do that by adding another element to the DOM by creating it in src/index.ts Below are the changes made in src/index.ts that create our new h2 element:
+Assuming there are no erros, we'll want to confirm that we can _use_ sass.
+The easiest way to check is to see if any sass syntax registers with webpack is, to use a nested selector that will apply style changes for an element.

+Let's do that by adding another element to the DOM by creating it in src/index.ts .
+We'll use a nested selector from sass syntax on the element we're about to create.

+Below are the changes made in src/index.ts that create our new h2 element:

 ![set up](./src/images/sass-loader-create-new-el.png?raw=true "Optional Title")